steinarb/karaf-deb-packaging/README.md

 karaf-deb-packaging
 ===================

+*Note*!
+I (steinarb) has stopped using this karaf debian packaging.
+I have switched to https://github.com/steinarb/karaf-debian that uses native debian packaging tools, and is built from a karaf source tarball instead of using the karaf binary tarball.

 Simple debian packaging for Apache Karaf

 Forked from https://github.com/DemisR/karaf-deb-packaging and modified to use openjdk instead of Oracle Java, and modified to use the provided startup scripts instead of the proprietary karaf-wrapper.